Share this article

 Budgeting for retirement: Is $1 million enough?

-With the Australian Government recently increasing the pension retirement age from 65 to 67, planning for your retirement in Australia is now more relevant than ever.
+With the increase to the pension retirement age from 65 to 67, planning for your retirement in Australia is now more relevant than ever.

 When you ask yourself ‘how much do I need to retire’, what number do you come up with?
 It turns out there are a lot of variables, especially if your strategy aims for a comfortable lifestyle over a modest retirement.